Pinus henryi

-Pinus henryi, or Henry's pine, is a species of conifer in the family Pinaceae.
+Pinus henryi, or Henry's pine, is a pine, a species of conifer in the family Pinaceae.
+It is endemic to China.

 Description

-Pinus henryi is a monoecious evergreen tree, reaching up to 30 m tall and 100 cm diameter at breast height, typically with a single straight trunk.
+Pinus henryi is a monoecious coniferous tree, reaching up to 30 m tall and 100 cm diameter at breast height, typically with a single straight trunk.
 The bark on mature P. henryi is scaly, fissured, and broken into large irregular plates, which are gray-brown in color and flaky.
 The twigs are thick, with new shoots appearing reddish-brown in color.
 The needles are 7-12 cm long and in fascicles of 2, persisting for 2–3 years before falling off.
 Pollen cones appear in clusters at the base of new shoots, and are only 2 cm long.
 Seed cones are thin and woody, and bear a short stout spine.